SSantosLab/gw_helper/README.md

 `python json_modify.py --tab list_json.txt --exp 120`

 About the parameters (this information is also available typing `python json_modify.py --help`):
-  * `--file` or `--tab`: to input either a single filename or a file containing the paths to all the JSON files
+  * `--file` or `--tab`: to input either a single filename or a file containing the paths to all the JSON files.
+Remember you can create a list of files simply doing `ls *json > my_list.txt` on the commad line.
   * `--change`: to input 2 variables, the first is the band to be replaced, the second is the band used as replacement.
 Example: if we use `--change u Y` then the code will locate all u-band and replace them by Y-band. *Default is to change from g-band to r-band*
   * `--drop`: single variable or list of variables.
 Each of these will be used to drop the entries in the JSON file.
 Example: using `--drop H J K` will cause the code to remove all entries having either H-band, J-band, or K-band. *Default is to drop only z-band*
   * `--exp`: single value to be used to replace the exposure time for **all** the entries.
 If this argument is not used, then the exposure time will be not modified.
 Example: `--exp 15` will set 15 as the exposure time for **all** the entries. *Default is to not change the exposure time*